Landau Theory of Dynamic Critical Phenomena in the Rayleigh-Benard System: Equilibrium and dynamic critical phenomena

-generating approach to the Boussinesq vector field.
-By $\UU$ we denote the the vector fields on the SMT level, $\mathcal{S}(\UU)$ is the rate entropy, $\mathcal{S}^{(SMT)}(\UU)$ is the rate energy on the level of hydrodynamics expressed in terms of $\UU$, and $\nabla T$ is the imposed temperature gradient.
+generating approach $SMT \longrightarrow MT$ to the Boussinesq vector field.
+By $\UU$ we denote the vector fields on the SMT level, $\mathcal{S}(\UU)$ is the rate entropy, $\mathcal{S}^{(SMT)}(\UU)$ is the rate energy on the level of hydrodynamics expressed in terms of $\UU$, and $\nabla T$ is the imposed temperature gradient.
 If we compare the rate thermodynamic potential (\ref{PsiRB}) with the thermodynamic potential (\ref{PhivdW}) we see that the entropy $S$ is replaced by the rate entropy $\mathcal{S}$, the temperature $T$ by the gradient of the temperature $\nabla T$, and energy $E$ by the rate energy $\mathcal{E}$.
+The potential $\Psi^{(SMT)}$ in (\ref{PsiRB}) provides rate thermodynamics of the Rayleigh-B\'{e}nard fluid as the thermodynamic potential $\Phi^{(SMT)}$ in (\ref{PhivdW}) provides thermodynamics of the van der Waals fluid.
+Potentials of the type (\ref{PsiRB}) have already appeared in nonequilibrium thermodynamics in investigations of Rayleigh \cite{Rayleigh} and Onsager \cite{Onsager1}, \cite{Onsager2} (see also \cite{Gyarmati}, \cite{Doi}) where they are called Rayleighians.
+The relation between the roles that the potentials (\ref{PsiRB}) play in rate thermodynamics and in the Rayleigh-Onsager variational principle is discussed in \cite{OGP1}, \cite{OGP2}, \cite{GREE}.